zenika-open-source/hygie/docs/rules/customisableRules.md

 ## Create your own rule

 If you want to create a new type of rule, you can create your own class.
-This class must extend the abstract `Rule` class, and implement the `valide()` method.
+This class must extend the abstract `Rule` class, and implement the `validate()` method.
 This method contains all your business logic.

 The easiest way to create it is to use our CLI: [git-webhooks-cli](https://github.com/DX-DeveloperExperience/git-webhooks-cli).